Lightweight Full-Convolutional Siamese Tracker: Related Work

 With the introduction of the transformer architecture in SOT, trackers based on attention mechanisms have achieved better feature fusion, including self-attention \cite{Stark}, self-attention and cross-attention \cite{TransT}, improved attention \cite{AiaTrack}, visual transformer \cite{OSTrack}, mixed-attention \cite{MixFormer} have utilized attention mechanisms to achieve more powerful feature fusion.

-Compared to conv-based models, attention-based modules naturally have multiple nonlinear layers.
-Each block fuses features by using an attention mechanism and learns new features from the fused features by using nonlinear layers such as MLP.
-This approach effectively addresses the nonlinear learning of fused features in the attention-based tracker.
+Although these transformer-based models are difficult to directly apply to lightweight trackers, tricks in these attention models as nonlinear layers and skip-connection can provide reference for designing full-convolutional fusion modules.

-\subsection{Lightweight trackers}
+\subsection{Lightweight Trackers}

-Alpha-Refine \cite{Alpha_Refine} discussed in detail the performances of naive correlation, depth-wise correlation, and pixel-wise correlation in a small-scale tracker, and demonstrated the effectiveness of pixel-wise correlation.
+Alpha-Refine \cite{Alpha_Refine} discussed the performances of naïve correlation, depth-wise correlation, and pixel-wise correlation in detail in a small-scale tracker, and demonstrated the effectiveness of pixel-wise correlation.
 LightTrack \cite{LightTrack} employed Neural Architecture Search (NAS) to search a convolutional architecture that is both lightweight and efficient.
-Its feature fusion module only contains pixel-wise correlation and a SE \cite{SE} module.
-FEAR \cite{FEAR} used separable convolutional blocks to enhance the nonlinear expressiveness of fused features and proposed a more efficient hand-crafted convolutional structure and a template update approach.
+Its feature fusion module only contains pixel-wise correlation and an SE \cite{SE} module.
+Its prediction head is an FCN which consists of two convolutional branches.
+FEAR \cite{FEAR} used separable convolutional blocks to enhance the feature expressiveness of fused features and proposed a more efficient hand-crafted convolutional structure and a template update approach.
+It used two branches with the same structure for classification and regression, respectively.
+Stark-Lightning \cite{Stark} adopted Rep-VGG \cite{RepVGG} as the backbone for feature extraction and a single transformer encoder is used for feature fusion.
+E.T.Track \cite{E.T.Track} proposed exemplar attention to improve the predicted head of LightTrack \cite{LightTrack}.
+MixFormerV2-S \cite{MixFormerV2} proposed a single-stream full-transformer tracking architecture.
+These attention-architectured lightweight trackers perform competitively, but a major shortcoming is that they remain expensive and heavy.
+For the features fusion module, LightFC employs the LightTrack \cite{LightTrack} and E.T.Track’s \cite{E.T.Track} fusion module as the baseline.
+Compared to Alpha-Refine \cite{Alpha_Refine} and LightTrack \cite{LightTrack}, LightFC improves feature representation and enhances model nonlinearity.
+In addition, the reuse of search area features also supplements the lost target semantic information.
+Compared to FEAR \cite{FEAR} , LightFC only uses one branch consisting of the fusion module and the predict head, rather than using two branches with the same structure.
+LightFC improves the feature representation of the prediction head at no additional cost as compared to other methods such as Alpha-Refine \cite{Alpha_Refine}, LightTrack \cite{LightTrack}, FEAR \cite{FEAR}, Stark-Lightning \cite{Stark} and MixFormerV2-S \cite{MixFormerV2}.
+Compared to E.T.Track \cite{E.T.Track}, the fully convolutional prediction head of LightFC has fewer parameters and flops.